AJRead13/my_portfolio/README.md

 ## Badges
 N/A
 ## Features
-Build with mobile devices and viewports in mind.
+Built with mobile devices and viewports in mind.
 ## How to Contribute
 No contributions necessary.
 ## Tests